-The DPV Evolution is the industry’s standard for understanding the details of in-flight particle dynamics.
-It measures the velocity, temperature and size of individual particles.Talk to an expert
+The benchmark for monitoring in-flight particle dynamics.
+It measures individual particle velocity, temperature and size.Talk to an expert

 Invented in 1990, the concept of the DPV Evolution is simple.
 It uses an advanced optical system to detect individual particles within the spray plume.
 Thanks to proprietary-designed masks and numerical processing, it retrieves the temperature, the velocity and the relative size of each individual particle.

 More than 1,000 papers have been published on DPV results and today, it is still the absolute best method for advanced research in the field of in-flight characterization of sprayed particles.

 The DPV Evolution’s main edge is that it has a very small sampling volume within the spray plume.
 This sampling volume is spectrally and spatially filtered, which produces a distinctive signal when a particle travels through this volume.
 Although thousands of particles cross the DPV sampling zone every second, only the ones that generate the profile of an individual particle are collected in the measurement.
 That’s why the reliability of the data produced by the DPV is still unquestioned after 30 years.
 It is still being used to verify other particle detection technologies, such as PIV and DOPPLER systems.

 One of the main advantages researchers appreciate is the ability to correlate measurements with one another.
 Due, once more, to the single particle detection, the distribution of velocities and temperatures can be displayed as a function of the particle size or volume.
 We call these volumetric distributions and they are key to seeing the true velocity of the particles that actually build your coating.
 Using the DPV Evolution distributions, operators can optimize the spray parameters to achieve the desired coating properties or deposition efficiencies.